 Within standard possible world semantics the meaning of an expression is its intension, which is a function from possible worlds to extensions.
 The intension of a singular name tells us which object (if any) is the referent of that name at any given possible world.
 The intension of a predicate tells us which objects (if any) satisfy that predicate at any given possible world.
 And the intension of a sentence tells us which possible worlds (if any) the sentence is true at.

 Some claim that intensions are not sufficiently fine-grained to capture the meanings of all expressions.
 For instance, the sentences ‘2 + 2 = 4’ and ‘there are infinitely many primes’ have the same intension on this account, yet seem to differ in meaning.
 Because of this, many think that the meanings of some expressions are not captured by their intensions.
 And this has prompted some to suggest that meanings are captured by hyperintensions (e.g., Nolan, 2013), which, on some accounts, are functions from possible and impossible worlds to extensions, and on other accounts are structured propositions, distinguished both in terms of what parts or constituents they have, as well as how those parts or constituents are arranged.
 According to the former, hyperintensions are functions from possible and impossible worlds, to extensions.
-So the hyperintension of a name specifies the individual the name picks out at every possible or impossible world, the hyperintension of a predicate specifies the objects which satisfy the predicate at every possible or impossible world, and the hyperintension of a sentence specifies its truth-value at every possible or impossible world.
+So the hyperintension of a name specifies the individual the name picks out at every possible or impossible world; the hyperintension of a predicate specifies the objects which satisfy the predicate at every possible or impossible world; and the hyperintension of a sentence specifies its truth-value at every possible or impossible world.
 According to the latter, hyperintensions are structured entities—entities structured (often in such a way that their structure in some way reflects the structure of the relevant expression).
 Structured propositions are, then, structured arrangements of objects, properties, and relations.
 According to the simplest version of that view, a hyperintension of a name is its referent; the hyperintension of a predicate is a property, and the hyperintension of a sentence is some structured arrangement of simpler hyperintensions.
 Sentences express a different structured proposition if either the structure, or the structured entities, differ.

 Historically, the move from taking the meaning of an expression to be its extension, to taking the meaning of an expression to be its intension, followed the same pattern.
 When the extension of an expression is sufficient to capture its meaning, the context in which the expression appears is said to be an extensional context.
 When the intension of an expression is sufficient to capture its meaning, but its extension is not, the context in which the expression appears is said to be an intensional context.
 Thus, it is natural to say that a hyperintensional context is one in which neither the extension of some expression, nor its intension, is sufficient to capture its meaning, and that only the hyperintension of the expression can do so.